appium/appium-desktop/README.md

 ## Usage Instructions

 These instructions assume you are already familiar with Appium and Appium-related concepts.
 If you are new to Appium, please visit [appium.io](http://appium.io) and read our introductory material.
+They also assume that you have downloaded both the Server GUI and the Inspector apps.

 This app provides a convenient way to download and run the Appium automation server, as well as a tool for inspecting elements in Chrome/Safari browser and your Android or iOS application.
 Its various capabilities are described in the following sections.

-### The server start window
+### The Appium Desktop Server GUI

 #### Starting a simple server